 Do not breast-feed while receiving Columvi and for at least 2 months after the last dose.
 This is because it is not known if this medicine can pass into breast milk and harm your baby.

 Driving and using machines

-Columvi has minor influence on your ability to drive, cycle or use any tools or machines.
+Columvi may influence your ability to drive, cycle or use tools or machines.